rok805/DL-class-project/README.md

 ### 2021.04.24
 * experiment.
 Transformer vs Reformer.

-  * data set used in Transformer
+  * data set used in algorithm.
-    * ㅇ왜
+    * standard WMT 2014 English-German dataset which contains 4.5 million sentence paiars. used by two algorithm.

+  * two algorithm are compared using machine translation problem.